mickfuzz/phd4/admin_heafellow/annualreview2022.md

 #### Revision of Research questions

 Part of this early writing up process is to revise research questions.
 To so this I've used a Kanban software allowing rapid revision and repositioning of questions and concepts.
 [What is a KanBan approach. ]

+The link of project-based learning to my own teaching at university and the focus on inclusive practices of recent writings steered me to include these broad terms into a revision of research questions.
+However, as coding began, the need to bring more focus to the questions became apparent.

+## Appendices

+- Summary of the data gathering as table.
+- Evolution of research questions - as screen shot from Trello
+- Current coding structure.
+- Abstract and link to full book chapter - and draft chapters